Are bailiffs legal in Scotland?

 How can I avoid being visited by a sheriff officer?

-Like any form of enforcement action, the key to avoiding it altogether is to repay the debt in full or, at the very least, agree to repay what you in regular instalments.
+Like any form of enforcement action, the key to avoiding it altogether is to repay the debt in full or, at the very least, agree to repay what you owe in regular instalments.
 By showing that you’re committed to settling the debt, your creditor is less likely to take you to court and instruct sheriff officers to chase you for the debt.

 Alternatively, entering into a debt solution, such as an Individual Voluntary Arrangement (IVA) or Debt Arrangement Scheme (DAS), can help you better manage your debt by consolidating it into smaller monthly payments that you can easily afford.

-Remember, never hesitate to reach out for expert help and advice if you need it.
+Remember, don’t hesitate to reach out for expert help and advice if you need it.
 Whether you’ve already been visited by sheriff officers or are worried about missing a repayment, they can discuss your options for getting out of debt and advise you on your next steps.

 Conclusion